This is Charlotte's first essay in a LONG TIME, and you won't find it anywhere else:

 As a scholar of religion it never fails to amaze me that despite there being over 2,000 Biblical verses in which scripture demands Christians tend to the needs of the poor, I am hard-pressed to find Christians who actually vote with this most imparted teaching.
-On the contrary, I find zealots whom blame the impoverished for their misery, and take delight in the knowledge that such squalor allows their own family to have economic superiority.
-Watching the republican campaigns the last 30 years in this country I have been hard-pressed to find ANY right wing policy which genuinely aided in alleviation of misery which poverty causes, but I find endless promises for continual war & tax cuts for the already wealthy.
-Republicans are often Christian enough to take away your civil liberties by trying to enforce their INTERPRETIVE ideas on abortion & homosexuality (yes, I said interpretive, because one is hard-pressed to make a SOLID case on these issues, for the Bible is contradictory on them) yet the republican party is NOT Christian enough to do the duty Jesus MOST commanded: taking care of the poor.
-I would blow off this as mere appeal to Christianity for the sake of votes IF they hadn't went so damn right in the recent years that they've dragged the left with them in desperation, which has caused the democrats to also abandon the needs of the working class and now we are stuck in a jungle capitalist nightmare of no hope without a bloody revolution.
-So how is it that the Republican party (and pretty much the democrats now as well) can claim themselves to be based on "Christian Values" when the repeatedly violate what Jesus says?
+On the contrary, I find zealots who blame the impoverished for their misery, and take delight in the knowledge that such squalor allows their own family to have economic superiority.
+Watching the Republican campaigns the last 30 years in this country I have been hard-pressed to find ANY right wing policy which genuinely aided in alleviation of misery which poverty causes, but I find endless promises for continual war & tax cuts for the already wealthy.
+Republicans are often Christian enough to take away your civil liberties by trying to enforce their INTERPRETIVE ideas on abortion & homosexuality (yes, I said interpretive, because one is hard-pressed to make a SOLID case on these issues, for the Bible is contradictory on them) yet the Republican party is NOT Christian enough to do the duty Jesus MOST commanded: taking care of the poor.
+I would blow off this as mere appeal to Christianity for the sake of votes IF they hadn't went so damn right in the recent years that they've dragged the left with them in desperation, which has caused the Democrats to also abandon the needs of the working class and now we are stuck in a jungle capitalist nightmare of no hope without a bloody revolution.
+So how is it that the Republican party (and pretty much the Democrats now as well) can claim themselves to be based on "Christian Values" when the repeatedly violate what Jesus says?
 And what is it exactly that Jesus did say?

 In America (and in all capitalist countries) people assume their wealth is their own.
 It's a bedrock belief, we are taught to admire those who build wealth, attain impressive houses, cars, clothes, and retire early to Florida.
 We are told by the Christian Republican right wing & conservative left that the wealthy worked hard for their money and deserve to reap the benefits.
 But the Bible tells us differently.